-CLIC Sargent is a charity that provides clinical, practical, financial and emotional support for children and young people and their families who are affected by cancer.
+Young Lives vs Cancer is a charity that provides clinical, practical, financial and emotional support for children and young people and their families who are affected by cancer.

-It aims to help children and young people at risk of infertility due to illness or treatment.
+They aim to help children and young people at risk of infertility due to illness or treatment.